ejfancher/crypto/cryptanalysis/README.txt

 Libraries used:
     argparse: for parsing command line options
-    numpy: for the use of the .argmax() method which returns the index of the largest element of a nplist object
+    numpy: for list creation, manipulation and analysis routines.
+For example the numpy argmax() method which returns the index of the largest element of a nplist object is used in my get_ngram_frequencies() method